-A blog post by Adriana Lopez Forero, President, Onlea Corporation
+A blog post by Adriana Lopez Forero, CEO, Onlea Corporation

 Have you ever taken an online course that was so boring you left the course 10 minutes in?
 In contrast, have you had an eLearning experience so engaging that you not only finished the course, but recommended it to your friends?

 What are some key differences between these two types of online courses?
 Can you recall what kept you engaged with the content?

 At Onlea, we specialize on the design and production of highly engaging digital learning experiences.
 That’s why, when our clients in business and academia come to us, they know that we will tailor the experience to their audience and their goals in order generate active engagement with the content.

 One of the first exercises we have with our clients is identifying the type of content and interaction required for the subject matter at hand.
 No single size fits all when you are talking about eLearning.

 Interactivity is one of the multiple tools used to create outstanding learning experiences.
 As such, it is important to know at a high level how learner interactivity affects engagement.

 A simple way to understand Learner interaction is on a continuum between content delivery framework and the level of customization associated with the interaction.
 As such, there are four types that are industry standards as shown in the following graphic.